cossacklabs/product-docs/content/acra/acra-in-depth/architecture/acratranslator.md

 * Is easy to use from any application – AcraTranslator supports HTTP and gRPC API, [supports SIEMs](/acra/security-controls/security-logging-and-events/siem-soc-integration/), [supports KMS](/acra/configuring-maintaining/key-storing/kms-integration/).
 * Is available as a package for common server Linux distros, available as Docker image.
 See [Getting started](/acra/getting-started/).
-* Supports a whole set of additional modules and tools - [key management](/acra/security-controls/key-management/), [AcraConnector](/acra/security-controls/transport-security/acra-connector) for better transport encryption, [cryptographically-signed audit logs](/acra/security-controls/security-logging-and-events/audit-logging/).
+* Supports a whole set of additional modules and tools - [key management](/acra/security-controls/key-management/), [AcraConnector](/acra/security-controls/transport-security/acra-connector) (deprecated since 0.91.0) for better transport encryption, [cryptographically-signed audit logs](/acra/security-controls/security-logging-and-events/audit-logging/).

 ## Dataflows